Here are some common questions and answers about Long Island Elite Football.

 Are the camps, clinics, etc., mandatory for National Team players?

 Most camps and clinics are open to the public.
 They are not mandatory for current National Team players however they are strongly encouraged.
-The year-round LIE program offers players who are serious about football additional opportunities to hone their craft, gain exposure, and compete at a higher level throughout the year.
+The year-round National Team program offers players who are serious about football additional opportunities to hone their craft, gain exposure, and compete at a higher level throughout the year.
 Players can choose which opportunities they want to take advantage of.
 Some of the camps and clinics have a fee attached, and some are free for National Team players.
 Most National Team players participate in all of the events.

 How much does it cost?

-What are the LIE National Teams ?
+What are the Long Island Elite National Teams ?

 What is the cost for tryouts?